 |

 Warts and corns can be treated similarly.
 You want to remove thickened, diseased skin without damaging surrounding healthy tissue.
-Salicylic acid is the most common medicine available over the counter that is considered safe and effective for removing warts and corns.
-It comes in different strengths and forms, but the best products are the pad or disc type and the flexible collodion (a liquid that dries to a long-acting film).
+Salicylic acid is the only OTC medicine considered safe and effective to remove warts and corns.
+It comes in different strengths and forms, but the best products are the pad or disc types, or flexible collodion (a liquid that dries to a long-acting film).
 Both allow the salicylic acid to act longer and penetrate deeper (See Recommended Products section for details).

 Below are some tips for getting the best results with salicylic acid treatment.